What Is FSA?

 FSAs during COVID-19

 The Internal Revenue Service has reported that in light of the effect of COVID-19, it will allow, but not expect, employers to correct health plans so employees can change elections that normally are permitted only one time each year.
-Additionally, the IRS will permit employers discretion to change FSA plans for 2020 and 2021 either to permit employees to carry over more than the current $550 maximum, or to broaden the grace period for utilizing unspent FSA funds through December 31 of every year.
+Additionally, the IRS will permit employers discretion to change FSA plans for 2020 and 2021 to enable employees to carry over more than the current $550 maximum or to broaden the grace period for utilizing unspent FSA funds through December 31 of every year.

 Is opening an FSA worth it?